gogs/gogs/docker/README.md

 $ docker start gogs
 ```

+Note: It is important to map the Gogs ssh service from the container to the host and set the appropriate SSH Port and URI settings when setting up Gogs for the first time.
+To access and clone Gogs Git repositories with the above configuration you would use: `git clone ssh://git@hostname:10022/username/myrepo.git` for example.

 Files will be store in local path `/var/gogs` in my case.

 Directory `/var/gogs` keeps Git repositories and Gogs data: